influxdata/docs-v2/content/influxdb/clustered/_index.md

 <a class="btn" href="{{< cta-link >}}">Request a proof of concept</a>
 <a class="btn" href="/influxdb/clustered/get-started/">Get started with InfluxDB Clustered</a>

-## The InfluxDB 3.0 storage engine
+## InfluxDB 3.0

-The InfluxDB 3.0 storage engine unlocks series limitations present in the Time Structured Merge Tree (TSM) storage engine.
+**InfluxDB 3.0** is InfluxDB's next generation that unlocks series limitations present in the Time Structured Merge Tree (TSM) storage engine and allows infinite series cardinality without any impact on overall database performance.
-InfluxDB 3.0 allows infinite series cardinality without any impact on overall database performance.
 It also brings with it native **SQL support** and improved InfluxQL performance.

 View the following video for more information about InfluxDB 3.0:

-{{< youtube "CzWVcDxmWbM" >}}
+{{< youtube "uwqLWpmlQHM" >}}